 He has considerable experience as a director of ASX-listed companies.
 Among those, Greg is a former Director of Asia Pacific Data Centre Limited, NEXTDC and of PIPE Networks.
 Greg holds a Master of Business Administration (QUT), a Master of Economic Studies (UQ), a Post- graduate Diploma in Applied Finance & Investment (SIA), and Bachelor of Business (Accountancy).

-Greg is a member of Superloop’s Risk Management Committee, Remuneration and Nomination Committee and Chair of the Audit Committee.
+Greg is a member of Superloop’s Risk Management Committee, Remuneration and Nomination Committee and Audit Committee.

 Vivian has extensive background in the IT&T industry, venture capital and corporate advisory.

 Vivian Stewart, appointed to the Superloop Board as an independent non-executive director, served on the BigAir Board from June 2008 and was its Chairman at the time of BigAir's acquisition by Superloop in December 2016.
 He serves on the Superloop Audit Committee, Remuneration and Nomination Committee and is Chair of the Risk Management Committee.

 Vivian is the Chief Operating Officer of Bigtincan Holdings Ltd, an ASX-listed enterprise software company focused on the Sales Enablement market.

 He has extensive background in the IT&T industry, venture capital and corporate advisory services.
 He co-founded ISP Magna Data, venture firm Tinshed, corporate advisory firm Callafin and angel investment group Sydney Angels.
 He has spent 10 years as an independent corporate advisor specialising in sale, merger and acquisition transactions and related capital strategy for public and private companies.